-- In recent work, Wang (2021) argues that there are actually two clusters of agents: the ones identified by Greenwood and Schleifer (CFOs, retail investors) and a second group of buyside and sell-side analysts.
-Turns out that the second group has subjective expectations of stock returns that are contrarian (high in recessions), and hence negatively correlated with the beliefs of the other agents. - He shows that both sets of beliefs can be reconciled with the data on returns, dividend growth rates, and pd ratios (using separate Kalman Filter estimation for each group).
-Estimates different values of correlation between expected returns and expected growth rates.
+- In recent work, Wang (2021) argues that there are actually two clusters of agents: - the ones identified by Greenwood and Shleifer: CFOs and retail investors - a second group: buy-side and sell-side analysts - Turns out that the second group has subjective expectations of stock returns that are contrarian (high in recessions), and hence negatively correlated with the beliefs of the first group of agents (who are like momentum traders). - He shows that both sets of beliefs can be reconciled with the data on returns, dividend growth rates, and pd ratios using separate Kalman Filter estimation for each group (rational learning). - He estimates different values of correlation between the subjective expected returns and expected growth rates: the first group has a positive correlation while the second group has a negative correlation.